objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 ```

 2) To avoid reading from disk, we will use file paths `Path`.
-The classes `Path` and `Files` have methods to obtain the necessary information.
+The classes `Path` and `Files` have methods to obtain the necessary information - the file name
+and the time of the last modification.
+The file name is necessary to find the cached file in the directory.
+The time of the last modification is necessary to check the source file is older(or equal) than the cached file.
+These conditions should be enough for us, since the build of projects in Maven is linear.

 3) Searching for a cached data will use the following conditions:
   * The source file and cached file should have same file name;
-  * Each saving cached file `Mojo` should have a cache directory and a result directory.
+  * Each `Mojo`, involved caching, should have a cache directory and a directory of result files.
+    The directory of result files is directory of source files for next `Mojo`.
   * The time of the last modification of the source file should be earlier or equal than cached file.

-There is an EO program `program.eo`, which is launched for the first time.
+Example: there is an EO program `program.eo`, which is launched for the first time;
-The cache of each `Mojo` will save the execution results.
+the cache of each `Mojo` will save the execution results in cache directory and result directory;
-If this program is run again, these `Mojo` will receive data from the cache,
+when this program is run again, these `Mojo` will receive data from the cache,
-without wasting time and computer resources on recompilation.
+without executing of task and rewriting of result.
-If we change something in the `program.eo` file, the program will have to be recompiled,
+If we change something in the `program.eo` file or the source files,
-since the last modification time the source file will be later than the cached file.
-As a result of `Mojo` work, the cache was overwritten.
+the program or will have to be executed again or the execution result of `Mojo` was overwritten.
+This way the program will be protected from artificial changes during the build process.

 ### Conclusion